 Sunday May 24th at 4pm

-The full initial draft proposal of Amended Covenants can be found at this link.
+The full initial draft proposal (PRIOR TO THE INFO SESSIONS) of Amended Covenants can be found here (revised draft post info sessions is here).
 Below, you’ll find an executive summary detailing out the planned changes.
 In order to move forward with the necessary modernization to keep our neighborhood in ship shape, we’ll want your full support.
 This process will require at least 50% of the neighborhood’s approval on an official amendment.

 At the annual meeting of the WGHA held on January 26, 2020, approval was given to an effort to update the Covenants and By-Laws of the WGHA.
 Walnut Grove was developed over time, under eight separate plats approved by the City of Madison.
 If you click on this link you can see a map of these eight plats and find the eight sets of covenants.
 Each set of covenants recorded for a particular plat had some covenants identical to those of the other plats, but there were differences as well, some important.